skyfrk/dhbw-vs-latex-template/README.md

 # DHBW-VS academic text LaTeX template

 This is a LaTeX template for academic text assignments at the [DBHW-VS](https://www.dhbw-vs.de/), especially for business computer science students created along [the specifications](template/dhbw-text-requirements.md) written by Mrs. Heinrich.
-Using this template **speeds up the writing process** as you only have **focus on writing actual content**.
+Using this template **speeds up the writing process** as you only have to **focus on writing actual content**.
 All weird formatting requirements are met automatically! :beer::sunglasses::v:

 >If you're looking for a [Citavi](https://www.citavi.com/) template checkout [stabiloBOSS96/ZitationsstilDHBW-VS-WI](https://github.com/stabiloBOSS96/ZitationsstilDHBW-VS-WI).